 • Easy application

-While producing a gasket, the adhesive tape liner helps prevent the gasket material from stretching during processing.
+While building a gasket, a transfer tape’s release liner helps prevent the gasket material from stretching during processing.
 This means equipment can run faster, saving money.
-Also, for high-volume production, kiss-cut gaskets on a roll increase production speeds, another cost-saving feature.
-Adhesive gaskets can also be automatically applied to the end surfaces to keep up with volume demands.